intecture/book/src/ch03-01-anatomy-entry-point.md

 # The Entry Point

 When an Intecture project is run, the _entry point_ is the binary/code file that the _CLI_ executes first.
-For example, in Rust the entry point is the binary produced by `src/main.rs`.
+This is known in Intecture as a _bootstrap_, as it 'bootstraps' your build.
+For example, in Rust the bootstrap is the binary produced by `src/main.rs`.
 The _CLI_ will create this file for you when you create a new project.

-> See the [Project reference](ch04-05-reference-projects.html) for the _entry point_ for each language.
+> See the [Project reference](ch04-05-reference-projects.html) for the _bootstrap_ for each language.

-The code in your entry point file is responsible for connecting to a host and running payloads for that host as required.
+The code in your bootstrap file is responsible for connecting to a host and running payloads for that host as required.
 It is strongly recommended that you don't put any configuration code into this file, unless it pertains to gathering metadata for a host.
-For example, you could use the entry point file to lookup build data from an external database and pass it to your payloads.
+For example, you could use the bootstrap file to lookup build data from an external database and pass it to your payloads.

 **In most cases this file should be left alone entirely.**

 ## A sneak peek

 Can't resist a look?
-Well here's a breakdown of a Rust project's entry point, `src/main.rs`:
+Well here's a breakdown of a Rust project's bootstrap, `src/main.rs`:

 ```rust
 fn main() {